BramVan-Oosterhout/TutorialContrib/foswiki0/dockerFoswiki/step09.md

  The standard Apache Foswiki CGI configuration will start the `perl` interpreter for each page request received.This introduces some overhead.
 The overhead can be avoided by running a daemon that provides Foswiki services using the `FastCGI` protocol.

  Instead of creating a new process for each request, `FastCGI` uses persistent processes to handle a series of requests.
-See: [Wikipedia](https://en.wikipedia.org/wiki/FastCGI).
+See: [FastCGI (Wikipedia)](https://en.wikipedia.org/wiki/FastCGI).

  Apache `mod_fcgid` provides this service It starts `foswiki.fcgi` as a daemon when the first request is received.
 Subsequent requests are handled by the already running daemon.